 12. Problem - Unequal volume on the two channels of a Dynaco stereo tube amp

-Areas to check - weak tube(s), bad cathode resistor, bad resistor in the negative feedback line, bad output transformer
+Areas to check - weak tube(s), bad cathode resistor, bad resistor in the negative feedback line, bad output transformer.
+On VTA amps, try replacing the LM334 current regulator on the driver board for that channel.

-13. Problem - One channel cuts out completely or drops in volume after time (as the amp heats up)
+13. Problem - One channel cuts out completely or much lower volume than the other channel

-Areas to check - Bad solder connection, bad solder trace on driver board, bad coupling capacitor
+Areas to check - Bad solder connection, bad solder trace on driver board, bad coupling capacitor, bad LM334 current regulator on VTA amps

 Bob